apify/apify-docs/sources/platform/actors/development/programming_interface/metamorph.md

     // input parameters.
 };

-// Transform the actor run to apify/web-scraper
+// Transform the Actor run to apify/web-scraper
 // with the new input.
 await Actor.metamorph('apify/web-scraper', newInput);

 // The line here will never be reached, because the
-// actor run will be interrupted.
+// Actor run will be interrupted.

 await Actor.exit();
 ```